Australian opposition party vows to train Pacific armies - NewsBreak

 Australian opposition party vows to train Pacific armies

-Australia’s opposition party promised Tuesday to establish a Pacific defense school to train neighboring armies in response to China ’s potential military presence on the Solomon Islands.
+CANBERRA, Australia (AP) — Australia’s opposition party promised Tuesday to establish a Pacific defense school to train neighboring armies in response to China’s potential military presence on the Solomon Islands.

-The school was among a range of measures that the center-left Labor Party has promised to increase Australia ’s engagement in its region if the opposition wins election s on May 21.

 Labor has criticized Prime Minister Scott Morrison’s conservative government over a security pact announced last week between China and the Solomon Islands.